rclankhorst/UVR-2/README.md

 An experiment in Unity with Oculus Quest (Oculus Link) grabbing items with hand tracking.

+## How to download

+Note: creating an archive from Github will **not** download any asset files (LFS) which are committed to this repository (as of now, this is 368 MB).

+In order to get these asset files, clone the repository on your local system instead (ensure you have Git + Git LFS installed).

 ## Built with

 - Unity 2020.3.0f1 (LTS release as of early 2021)